 This is important because T-cells can sometimes contribute to chronic inflammations, especially when produced in abundance.
 Under normal circumstances, T-cells protect the body from external invasion by pathogens.

-It is also hypothesized that CBN may be used for therapeutic purposes in cancer treatment due to its anti-inflammatory property.
-Research shows a direct correlation between cancer and inflammation.
+It is also hypothesized that CBN may be used for therapeutic purposes in inflammatory disease treatment due to its anti-inflammatory properties.

-To this end, non-steroidal anti-inflammatory drugs (NSAIDs) have widely been integrated into cancer treatments to reduce cancer and inflammation risks.
+To this end, non-steroidal anti-inflammatory drugs (NSAIDs) have widely been integrated into these treatments to reduce inflammation risks.

-Though this assertion is backed by limited empirical evidence, our prognosis is that since CBN is anti-inflammatory, it can be used in place of NSAIDs to treat inflammation caused by cancer.
+Though this assertion is backed by limited empirical evidence, our prognosis is that since CBN is anti-inflammatory, it may be used in place of NSAIDs to help treat inflammation due to various causes.

 Much like CBD, CBN's impact on sleep disorders like insomnia has not been fully proven.
 This is mainly due to limited research occasioned by government red tape.